-Employee Severance and Long-Lived Termination Asset Benefits Impairments Asset Other Total
+Seven ployee rance and tion Benefits Lived Asset pairments ( Other Total

 Original Reserve \$ 191 \$ 183 \$ 23 \$ 397

 Utilized-cash

 Utilized-noncash (183) (183)

 Balance at September 30, 2015 \$ 191 \$ \$ 23 \$ 214

 In fiscal 2014, the Company committed to a significant restructuring plan (2014 Plan) and recorded \$324 million of restructuring and impairment costs in the consolidated statements of income.
 This is the total amount incurred to date and the total amount expected to be incurred for this restructuring plan.
 The restructuring actions related primarily to cost reduction initiatives in the Company's Automotive Experience, Building Efficiency and Power Solutions businesses and included workforce reductions, plant closures, and asset and goodwill impairments.
-Of the restructuring and impairment costs recorded, \$130 million related to the Automotive Experience Interiors segment, \$119 million related to the Building Efficiency Rest of World segment, \$29 million related to the Building Efficiency Systems and Service North America segment, \$7 million related to the Building Efficiency Asia segment.
+Of the restructuring and impairment costs recorded, \$130 million related to the Automotive Experience Interiors segment, \$119 million related to the Building Efficiency Rest of World segment, \$29 million related to the Automotive Experience Seating segment, \$16 million related to the Power Solutions segment, \$12 million related to the Building Efficiency Systems and Service North America segment, \$7 million related to the Building Efficiency Products North America segment, \$7 million related to Corporate and \$4 million related to the Building Efficiency Asia segment.
 The restructuring actions are expected to be substantially complete in fiscal 2016.